johndgiese/angular-hyper-resource/README.md

 comes in.
 It provides a single service, `hResource`, that is a small and somewhat opinionated extension of the `$resource` service.

-## Basic assumptions made by the API
+## API Constraints

+This "opinionated" approach to HAL places a few extra constraints on the API.

-The hResource service attempts to abstract away the distinction between a `_linked` and `_embedded` resource; from the angular app's perspective, the distinction should be purely a matter of performance.
-When resolving a related resource, the hResource returns a promise for that resource.
-If it is embedded, the promise will be fulfilled quickly, if is a link, it will be a fulfilled after another round trip to the API.
+Because the hResource service attempts to abstract away the distinction between a `_linked` and `_embedded` resource, the API must always return one or the other (and not both).

+Following this makes the angular app simplier, because it doesn't have to worry about which is which when resolving a related resource.
+Instead, the app is returned a promise for the resource, and the distinction between a linked vs. embedded resource only determines how quickly that promise will be fulfilled.
+If is a link, it will be a fulfilled after another round trip to the API, otherwise it will be fulfilled immediately.

 This abstraction allows the API to worry about performance and caching issues, while freeing the client to work with the resources.

 From now on, a "related resource" can be either linked or embedded, as the